The Communist Regime in Poland in 10 Astonishing Pictures

 Niedenthal's life would make for a great film.
-The London-born Pole was raised and educated in the UK.
-He decided to come to the land of his forefathers and received citizenship in 1998.
-He settled in Warsaw in 1973 and photographed the grey reality of communism until 1989.
+The London-born Pole was raised and educated in the United Kingdom.
+He decided to come to the land of his forefathers, where he received citizenship in 1998.
+He settled in Warsaw in 1973 and photographed the grey reality of life under the communist regime until 1989.

-Niedenthal's best-known photo.
-This iconic image captures the somewhat ironic superimposition of the first days of the martial law in Poland on a background featuring an equally legendary American film showing at the cinema.
-American films started being shown in the late seventies, and they enjoyed tremendous popularity.
+This may be Niedenthal's best-known photo.
+The iconic image captures a somewhat ironic superimposition of the first days of the martial law in Poland against a background featuring an equally legendary American film showing at the cinema.
+American films started being shown in Poland in the late '70s, and they enjoyed tremendous popularity.
 Martial law was implemented by General Jaruzelski on December 13th, 1981.

-In a hurry, he took the picture from the building on the other side of the street.
-He placed himself at the end of the halfway so that the reflection from the lens wouldn't capture the attention of the soldiers.
+He took the picture from the building on the other side of the street in a hurry.
+He placed himself at the end of the halfway point, so that the reflection from the lens wouldn't capture the attention of the soldiers.

 2. Pork food stamps

-Ration stamps for sugar were introduced on August 12th, 1976.
+Ration stamps for sugar were introduced on 12th August 1976.
 Meat was distributed only through food stamps from 1981.
 Nine standards regulated the complicated system of distribution.
 Who, when and how much depended on age and profession.
-Food stamps were not used as a substitute for money, but rather as a tool to control in which quantity people were allowed to purchase the items in highest demand: meat, sugar, alcohol.
+Food stamps were not used as a substitute for money, but rather as a tool to control in which quantities people could buy the most sought-after goods: meat, sugar and alcohol.

-Since these items rapidly sold out, virtually everyone relied on the black market to supplement their purchases.
+Since these items sold out rapidly, virtually everyone relied on the black market to supplement their purchases.
 Unofficial sellers would often travel to flats and factories.
-The habit was so widespread that it was nearly impossible to eradicate or penalize.
+The practise was so widespread that it was nearly impossible to eradicate or penalise.

 3. Distilled spirits made in the basement

-Food stores were practically empty.
-The only thing of which there was seldom a lack was vodka.
+Food stores were practically empty – only vodka was seldom lacking.
 Profits from the sale of spirits were an important source of income for the country.
-With high sales, a stagnating economy and a decrease in other sources of income, in 1980, record alcohol sales reached 14% of the budget.
+With high sales, a stagnating economy and a decrease in other sources of income, record alcohol sales reached 14% of the budget by the year 1980.
 Wine and beer were only rarely available.
-When the ration stamps for vodka did run out, Poles made bimber, a home-distilled alcohol, out of sugar, grain, or potatoes.
+When the ration stamps for vodka did run out, Poles made bimber, a home-distilled alcohol, out of sugar, grain or potatoes.